OpenNTF/dojo-webpack-plugin/README.md

               data.request = data.request.replace(/^dojo\/text!/, "!!raw!");
           })

-You can override these replacements by specifying your own replacements in the `plugins` property of your `webpack.config.js file prior to the registration of **dojo-webpack-plugin**.

 # The dojo/has loader extension

 Dojo supports conditionally depending on modules using the `dojo/has` loader extension.  **dojo-webpack-plugin** supports both build-time and run-time resolution of `dojo/has` loader expressions.
 Consider the following example: